nestjs/docs.nestjs.com/content/graphql/quick-start.md

 #### Accessing generated schema

+In some circumstances (for example end-to-end tests), you may want to get a reference to the generated schema object.
+In end-to-end tests, you can then run queries using the `graphql` object without using any HTTP listeners.

-To access the generated schema (in either the code first or schema first approach), use the `GraphQLSchemaHost` class:
+You can access the generated schema (in either the code first or schema first approach), using the `GraphQLSchemaHost` class:

 ```typescript
 const { schema } = app.get(GraphQLSchemaHost);